-When scoring a Team Race, each team member's points are added together and divided by the number of team members that has been established for your race.
+When scoring a Team Race, each team member's points are added together and divided by the number of scoring team members.
 For example, at the National Championship we allow ten people per team but we only use the four best scores to calculate the Team's result.
 During the Family Team Race we use the three high point gainers on each Family Team.

 The Handicap Chart provides younger racers, older racers and females with a better opportunity to score maximum points for their team.
 The first column shows the age group and the second column shows the minimum handicap needed to score maximum team points.
 For example, a 13 year-old girl needs to earn a handicap of 12.99 or better to score 10 points for her team.